 2.5.
 Appetition and Souls

 Somewhat obscurely, Leibniz calls "appetition" the internal principle or cause by which the perception of a monad changes insofar as it changes in relation to other monads: "The activity of the internal principle which produces change or passage from one perception to another may be called Appetition" (15).
-A monad "desires" and so changes itself, which produces a new perception, or awareness of its new relation to other monads.
-(For Leibniz, change is a passage from one perception to another because of a change of relation.)
+A monad "desires" and so changes itself, which produces a new perception, or new awareness of its relations to other monads.
+For Leibniz, change is a passage from one perception to another because of a change of relation.
+A monad, however, only changes one part at a time of the totality of its relations to every other other monad, which is its nature or perfect concept.
+For this reason, he explains, "Desire cannot always fully attain to the whole perception at which it aims, but it always obtains some of it and attains to new perceptions" (15).
 But a monad cannot be said to be caused to perceive by the new object of perception, for then a monad would not be an entelechy, as explained above; this means that a monad must cause its own perceptions to change as it itself changes its relations with other monads.
 (Now what is true of monads is also true of compounds of monads.)

 Since monads have perception, Leibniz states that it is appropriate to call them "souls"; he decides, however, to only calls "souls" those monads that have both perception and memory.
 This means that monads differ from one another in another respect: their capacity for perception.
 Although they are simple and unextended and therefore do not differ from one another except in their relations, monads do differ in their capacity for perception.
 Some monads are what human beings normally call souls, whereas other are the component parts of material things, even though they have perception.